 Upon my high school graduation, I decided that I wanted to be a park ranger.
 I began serving as one at the Springfield (Mass.)
-Armory National Historic Site, where I am the only female and African American park ranger.
-I have also served as a ranger at the National Park Service site at Pearl Harbor in Hawaii, and am currently considering positions at Zion National Park (Utah) and Outer Banks, N.C.
+Armory National Historic Site, where I was the only female and African American park ranger.
+I have also served as a ranger at the National Park Service site at Pearl Harbor in Hawaii.

 I knew that I wanted to attend the University of Hartford as a freshman in high school, made a campus visit the next year, and was accepted during the fall of my senior year before my friends had even applied to colleges.
 Setting future goals and then following through on them is part of who I am.
 In third grade, I fell in love with finance and knew right then and there that I wanted to study business.
 As an eight-year old competing in a stock simulation contest, I outperformed high-school students.
 A decade later, I began my studies in entrepreneurship and economics/finance in the University’s Barney School of Business.